Chart Color Schemes

 Gerringong is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Gerringong, as per the Australian Bureau of Statistics Census 2016 data, showed a lower level of cultural diversity with 87.4% of its population born in Australia, 92.2% being citizens and 96.1% speaking English only at home.
-Christianity was the predominant religion, accounting for 54.6% of people in Gerringong, compared to 57.3% across Rest of NSW.
-The top three ancestry groups were English (32.4%), Australian (29.6%) and Irish (11.3%).
+Gerringong, as per data from the Australian Census conducted on 9 August 2016, had a low cultural diversity with 87.4% of its population born in Australia, 92.2% being citizens, and 96.1% speaking English only at home.
+Christianity was the predominant religion, comprising 54.6% of Gerringong's population, compared to 57.3% across Rest of NSW.
+In terms of ancestry, the top three groups were English (32.4%), Australian (29.6%), and Irish (11.3%).

 Frequently Asked Questions - Diversity